 I loved wandering around the backstreets of the Latin Quarter in Paris at night.
 While I was alone the sense of romance was palpable.

 The streets were packed around dinner time but, as the night wore on, the crowds dispersed and a lovely sense of quiet began to descend into the narrow streets and cobbled laneways I explored.

-I love the way the old stone streets and buildings reflect the warm artificial lighting.
-It imbues the photos I made with the sense of nostalgia we’d all associate with the historic Latin Quarter of Paris at night.
+Notice how the old stone streets and buildings reflect the warm artificial lighting.
+It imbues the photos with the sense of nostalgia we’d all associate with the historic Latin Quarter of Paris at night.